wso2/docs-choreo-dev/en/docs/references/enterprise-login.md

 1. Sign in to the Choreo Console at <a>https://console.choreo.dev/</a> using a Google/ GitHub/ Microsoft account.

-2. Ceate an organization as follows:
+2. Create an organization as follows:

     - **If you are a new user**: enter a unique organization name and create an organization.
 For example, "Stark Industries".